chazgiese/Huemanize/README.md

 # 🎨 Huemanize - Perceptual Color Interpolation Plugin

 A Figma plugin that creates beautiful color scales using perceptual color interpolation.
-Generate harmonious color palettes from a single base color with various interpolation methods.
+Generate harmonious color palettes from a single base color with various interpolation methods, including support for both light and dark mode scales.

 ## Features

 - **Perceptual Color Interpolation**: Uses OKLCH color space for perceptually uniform color transitions
 - **Multiple Interpolation Methods**: Choose from Linear, Bezier, Catmull-Rom, and easing functions
 - **Customizable Scales**: Control the number of steps, lightness range, and chroma range
+- **Light & Dark Mode Support**: Generate separate color scales for light and dark themes
-- **Real-time Preview**: See your color scale before adding it to Figma
+- **Real-time Preview**: See your color scales with tabbed interface for light and dark modes
-- **Figma Variables Integration**: Automatically creates color variables in a "Colors" collection
+- **Figma Variables Integration**: Automatically creates color variables with Light and Dark modes in a "Colors" collection

 ## How to Use